josephnwachukwu/angular_coding_test/README.md

 ## Completion

-upon completion zip the project without the ```node_modules``` folder and send it to the email address stated in the email that was given to you when you first recieved the test.
+Upon completion zip the project without the ```node_modules``` folder and send it to the email address stated in the email that was given to you when you first recieved the test.